Bonjour

 Robert holds a Masters in Coastal Engineering from Old Dominion University, a Masters in Coastal Geology from the University of Hawai’i at Manoa, and a BS in Environmental Engineering and a BA in Spanish, both from North Carolina State University.

-Aurélie ANSELME
+Aurélie Anselme

 Aurélie Anselme has a strong background in business management and design.